 While riding with a motorcycle permit, you are required to wear an approved safety helmet and eye and face protection―just like a licensed rider.
 Additionally, you must be supervised by someone who is 21 or older and has a valid motorcycle driver's license or Class M designation on their regular license.
 He or she must be able to help you from a separate motor vehicle.
 You may not have any passengers.

-If you are younger than 19 and have never held a license from any state, U.S. territory, or another country, you must also hold a motorcycle learner's permit for at least nine months AND take the state-approved Virginia Rider Training Program.
+If you are younger than 19 and have never held a license from any state, U.S. territory, or another country, you must also hold a motorcycle learner's permit for at least 9 months If you take the state-approved Virginia Rider Training Program, you'll be exempt from the knowledge and skills tests.
 The DMV will need your program completion certificate.